North American river otter: Geographic range

+Ecology

 Habitat

 Although commonly called a "river otter", the North American river otter is found in a wide variety of aquatic habitats, both freshwater and coastal marine, including lakes, rivers, inland wetlands, coastal shorelines, marshes, and estuaries.
 It can tolerate a great range of temperature and elevations.
-A North American river otter's main requirements are a steady food supply and easy access to a body of water.
+Aquatic life ties North American river otters almost exclusively to permanent watersheds.
+Their main requirements are a steady food supply and easy access to a body of water.
 However, it is sensitive to pollution, and will disappear from tainted areas.

 Like other otters, the North American river otter lives in a holt, or den, constructed in the burrows of other animals, or in natural hollows, such as under a log or in river banks.
 An entrance, which may be under water or above ground, leads to a nest chamber lined with leaves, grass, moss, bark, and hair.

-Population localization

-Aquatic life ties North American river otters almost exclusively to permanent watersheds.

 Diet

+The diet of the North American River otters is extensive and mostly consists of fish, frogs, crayfish, turtles, insects and some small mammals.
+They are known to hunt in pairs or alone and can hunt on both land and in the water.
+The North American river otter (Lontra canadensis) is a predator adapted to hunting in water, feeding on aquatic and semi-aquatic animals.
+The vulnerability and seasonal availability of prey animals primarily determines the food habits and prey preference of the river otter.